 Later on in the month (20th) I went to Cheltenham’s Everyman Theatre to watch the Avenue Q tour with two of my friends Kat and Summer (who has written a few guest posts for me if you want to read them) .
-It was such a funny show I’ve only ever heard the soundtrack I’ve never watched the show in full, they had brilliant comic timing and my stomach hurt from all of the laughter!
+It was such a funny show, I had previously only ever heard the soundtrack I’d never watched the show in full.
+It.
+Was.
+AWESOME!!!
+The cast had brilliant comic timing and my stomach hurt from all of the laughter!

 April also featured my Partylite lauch party, but I have sadly not been able to do much more since.

-Easter meant I could eat crisps and drink fizzy drink again but I probably should have kept it up as I did feel healthier for it but I eat when I’m emotional and this year I have needed to binge eat quite often… :/
+Easter meant I could eat crisps and drink fizzy drink again, I probably should have kept it up as I did feel healthier for it but I eat when I’m emotional and this year I have needed to binge eat quite often… :/

 This months cinema trips I went to see Marvel: Endgame and Dumbo so basically I handed over my cineworld card in exchange for emotional rollercoasters… worth it though.
 I actually really enjoyed both films.
 If you missed them I would recommend them.
 I’m not the biggest fan of Disney remaking all its animated films but Dumbo was different enough from the original to keep you on your toes and obviously the Marvel finale was EPIC.

-4th (Star Wars day) I headed to Stratford to have a mini uni musical theatre group reunion as several of us met up to go and see our friend Beth playing the Lady of the Lake in Spamalot- such a funny show and Beth did an incredible job!
+4th (Star Wars day) I headed to Stratford to have a mini uni musical theatre group reunion as several of us Curtain Call alumni met up to go and see our friend Beth playing the Lady of the Lake in Spamalot– such a funny show and Beth did an incredible job!

 I was meant to be attending a baby shower at home in Monmouth on the way back from Beth’s (stayed overnight at her and her boyfriends new house, it’s lush! and ate a LOT of Mcdonalds food) but public transport hates me so I ended up missing it, managed to get to Hereford but couldn’t get transport for the last 30 min drive, and then it took me twice as long to get home.

-May was also my birthday month, I managed to milk it for a while so had lots of celebrations, I wrote a post about it too, I ended up going bowling, played mini golf, had a night out, went to Slimbridge Wetland Centre, had a carvery, all you can eat Chinese, Frankie and Bennys, Kaspas (a dessert place), had a bit of a pamper session by going all out with my hairdressers appointment and having a new cut, colour and buying some new products.
+May was also my birthday month, I managed to milk it for a while so had lots of celebrations spanning over several days.
+I ended up going bowling, played mini golf, had a night out, went to Slimbridge Wetland Centre, had a carvery, all you can eat Chinese, Frankie and Bennys, Kaspas (a dessert place), had a bit of a pamper session by going all out with my hairdressers appointment and having a new cut, colour and buying some new products.
 Had a meal and another catch up with Dani and Sacha, got invited to Dani’s wedding and then went to vote.
 Managed to see a lot of my friends and some of my family over the month which was lovely.

-Also during May I was looking at my finances and decided to look into house shares/lodging, made an advert on the Spareroom app and ended up finding a couple of options within that evening, it all happened very quickly and I ended up viewing and signing contracts for a property within the week!
+Also during May I was looking at my finances and decided to start looking into house shares/lodging, made an advert on the Spareroom app and ended up finding a couple of options within that evening.
+It all happened very quickly and I ended up viewing and signing contracts for a property within the week!

 June was very busy!
-Early on I helped Rob’s sister and other move into Rob’s parents place (a temporary fix while they wait for their new place to be built), helped sort out the garage and went on a little family outing with them to Cattle Country which is a lovely day out, especially if you have a young family.
+Early on I helped Rob’s sister and brother in law move into Rob’s parents place (a temporary fix while they wait for their new place to be built), helped sort out the garage and went on a little family outing with them to Cattle Country which is a lovely day out, especially if you have a young family.

 6th was a day of work, quickly got changed and did my make up in the car and then attended Ed and Laura’s wedding, it was a lovely evening although sadly short lived due to other commitments.